-Take a cue from Bagbin and change your wardrobe – PNC to judges, lawyers
+Take a cue from Bagbin and change your wardrobe – PNC to Judges, lawyers

 The People’s National Convention (PNC) has called on Ghanaian judges and lawyers to take a cue from the Speaker of Parliament Alban Bagbin’s wardrobe change and also come up with a traditional made in Ghana uniform different from their current one.

-The party congratulating Mr. Bagbin’s decision to ditch the colonial Speaker’s cloak for traditional African wear also encouraged members of parliament and all institutions of state to emulate “this fine showing of our culture.”
+The party congratulating Mr Bagbin’s decision to ditch the colonial Speaker’s cloak for a traditional African wear also encouraged members of parliament and all institutions of state to emulate “this fine showing of our culture”.

 The Speaker of Parliament on Tuesday, 25 January 2022 showed up in Parliament in style clad in rich kente and jumper, complete with headgear as worn by a section of the people from the Volta region.

-Reacting to the Speakers new dress code the PNC in a statement signed by its General Secretary Janet Nabla said the party believes that “our economic condition and our ways of life would be improved the moment we decide to patronize our products and live as Ghanaians and as Africans.”
+Reacting to the Speakers new dress code the PNC in a statement signed by its General Secretary Janet Nabla said the party is of the believe that “our economic condition and our ways of life would be improved the moment we decide to patronise our own products and live as Ghanaians and as Africans.”

 Below is the full PNC statement: